cea-hpc/modules/doc/source/design/add-new-sub-command.rst

 - :file:`doc/source/modulefile.rst` (modulefile manpage)

-    - mention if sub-command cannot be called from the modulefile evaluation context under :mfcmd:`module` modulefile command section
+    - mention if sub-command can be called from the modulefile evaluation context under :mfcmd:`module` modulefile command section
     - if sub-command leads to modulefile evaluation, mention sub-command name in the list of value returned by :mfcmd:`module-info